- Spending three months’ worth of salary might be the rule of thumb, but is it necessary?

-The pandemic has put the wedding industry mostly on hold.
-However, we are now starting to see more and more people think about tying the knot again.
-Just last week, I had two of my friends announce their engagement.
+While the early days of the pandemic put the wedding industry mostly on hold, more and more people are tying the knot once again.
+Just last week, two of my friends announced their engagement.
 I don’t dare to claim I know everything about why the ring is such a big deal.
-But to many, the rock on the bride-to-be’s finger can sometimes generate a bigger conversation than the significant event itself.
+But I do know the engagement ring can generate a bigger conversation than the upcoming event itself.

-Still, some people are saying you need to spend three month’s worth of salary on the rock.
-Some of my friends make $100,000 a year.
+Some say you need to spend three months’ worth of salary on the rock.
+I have friends who make $100,000 a year.
 Do they really need to spend $20,000 to $25,000 on an engagement ring?
-Will the girlfriend say no if she sees jewelry that’s not as extravagant as she hoped?
-As with most things finance, the choice is completely personal.
-But what type of pressure are we putting on the groom-to-be here?
+Will the significant other really say no if they see jewelry that’s not extravagant enough?
+As with most things finance, the choice is entirely personal.
+But what type of pressure are we putting on the person proposing?

 The Engagement Ring Rule of Thumb

-Is a groom expected to start their financial journey from scratch again, just because he wants to commit to the relationship?
-Yes, spending a fortune does, in a way, show how much he’s willing to commit.
-However, it could be bankrupting the future husband before his new life even gets stared.
-I guess it’s still better than borrowing money on his credit card to buy a ring, which is sadly very common.
+Yes, spending a fortune does, in a way, show how much they’re willing to commit.
+However, it could drain the person’s savings and bankrupt their future before their new life even gets started.
+Still, I guess that option might be better than borrowing money on a credit card to buy a ring.
+But is it necessary?

 Here’s the Truth

-However, as people get older, the amount that constitutes their salary for three months also goes up.
-You need to ask yourself when you are faced with a ring decision: Do you want to spend more on the engagement ring than on the wedding itself?
-Do you want to use your savings on jewelry or do you want to use it to live a higher quality of life?
-And if you truly need to finance the ring, you must realize that it’s going to cost quite a bit more by the time all the interest charges are figured in.
+However, as people age, the amount that constitutes three months’ salary also tends to go up.
+So, you need to ask yourself: Do you want to spend more on the engagement ring than on the whole wedding budget?
+Do you want to use your savings on jewelry, or do you want to use it to get a higher quality of life?
+And if you need to finance the ring, realize that it will cost quite a bit more by the time all the interest charges are figured in.

 What Do You Value?